atcol/weave/README.md

 ## Motivation

-Chaos is an experiment to understand the idea of parameterising unpredictability when integrating with actions using these concepts:
+Chaos is an experiment exploring the ideas of a rich event generation DSL combined with parameterising unpredictability for actions.

+The following "core concepts" make up the design & philosophy behind Chaos:

  * an action that encapsulates a side-effect
  * temporal and spatial parameters
  * frequency

-The intersection of these three concepts is represented in the API "Chaos" and the demonstration CLI.

 ## Domain